To the Boy in the Blue Knit Cap: Plot

 Samir says he was aware what the twins were up to and how Parker got into the Kizmate office.
 Goren uses Samir's phone to set up a trap for Danielle in Central Park.
 They accuse her of informing Thomas about the affair.
-Then he told Parker about it, which Parker then used to blackmail Hildy.
+Then, he told Parker about it, which Parker then used to blackmail Hildy.
 Danielle also had feelings for Thomas, so she warned him, and Thomas said that he was going to try to stop his brother.
 She was at the office and spotted Parker with Thomas's body.
-Parker blamed her for making Thomas go soft and turning against him and he went to attack her.
+Parker blamed her for making Thomas go soft and turning against him, and he went to attack her.
 Danielle stabbed Parker with a pair of scissors in self-defense.

 Meanwhile, Goren attends his final mandated therapy session with Dr. Gyson.
 She says that he is able to do his job, but he has anger and trust issues that will need ongoing treatment.
-She refers him to several therapists, but Goren doesn't want to begin with a new therapist when he already works well with her.
-Gyson insists that he will do fine, but Goren returns the cards and requests another session with her next week, which she agrees to.
+She refers him to several therapists, but Goren does not want to begin with a new therapist when he already works well with her.
+Gyson insists that he will do fine, but Goren returns the cards and requests another session with her next week, to which she agrees.

 The episode ends as Goren leaves Gyson's office and seems surprised to find that Eames awaits him on the street, standing outside of her familiar black SUV.
 Eames asks if Goren still has his job, to which Goren replies in the affirmative.
 Eames informs him that news of a bank robbery has just come over the com line and that the pair could catch the case if they can "get there before the feds do."
-Goren looks at Eames wordlessly but searchingly as she gets in the driver's seat; Eames does the same as Goren gets in the passenger seat and buckles his seat belt.
-Goren breaks the silence by glancing at Eames and saying "Well, let's go," and the two drive off toward the crime scene.
+Goren looks at Eames wordlessly, but searchingly, as she gets in the driver's seat; Eames does the same as Goren gets in the passenger seat and buckles his seat belt.
+Goren breaks the silence by glancing at Eames and saying "Let's go," and the two drive off toward the crime scene.